 Lina Al Ghadban

 Civil war has all but destroyed the tradition of beekeeping that is at the heart of so many rural Syrian communities.
 In 2014, Lina’s family was forced to flee their home for six months due to nearby fighting.
 Upon her return, she found that nine of their beehives were dead.
-Lina is now part of our beekeeping project and uses the honey feed her children Khider, Ibrahim and Adam, and sells the surplus to earn an income.
+Lina joined our beekeeping project and was able to use the honey feed her children Khider, Ibrahim and Adam as well as sell the surplus to earn an income.

-Randa Higazi, a participant in one of our kitchen gardens programs, holds up a few peppers she has grown.
+Randa Higazi, a participant in one of our kitchen gardens programs, held up a few peppers she has grown.

 In 2017, we started a new project to empower women and strengthen their food security through these small “kitchen gardens.”
 Such resilience programming equips women with tools for self-sufficiency, primarily by growing their own fruits and vegetables and selling them to make an income.

 The U.N.
 World Food Programme is working around the clock to support vulnerable women and girls in their fight against hunger.
-With support from readers like you, we can continue to keep girls like Manar in school, provide critical food assistance to malnourished children like Siba and support mothers like Badiea in caring for their families.
+With support from readers like you, we can continue to keep girls like Nour in school, provide critical food assistance to malnourished children like Tara and support mothers like Rama in caring for their families.

-Learn more about our programs with women and girls here, and donate here to be part of this lifesaving work.
+Learn more about our programs with women and girls here.